enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 We also need a likelihood and a prior on all parameters the likelihood introduces to the model.
 We will go for a Gaussian likelihood, which introduces the standard deviation of the model.
-BFlux currently implements Gaussian and Student-t likelihoods for Feedforward and Seq-to-one cases but more can easily be implemented.
+BayesFlux currently implements Gaussian and Student-t likelihoods for Feedforward and Seq-to-one cases but more can easily be implemented.